Locally moving groups and laminar actions on the line: Conradian actions and differentiable actions

-Moreover, assume that $\varphi\colon G\to \homeo_0(\R)$ is Conradian, let $H\subseteq G$ be a finitely generated subgroup, and let $I \subset \R$ be a connected component of $\suppphi(H)$.
-Then the action of $H$ induced on $I$ by restriction is still Conradian, therefore it is also semi-conjugate to an action by translations.
+This result can be applied to describe the dynamics of finitely generated subgroups.
+Indeed, assume that $\varphi\colon G\to \homeo_0(\R)$ is Conradian, let $H\subseteq G$ be a finitely generated subgroup, and $I \subset \R$ a connected component of $\suppphi(H)$.
+Then, the restriction to $I$ of the $\varphi$-action of $H$ is still Conradian, therefore it is also semi-conjugate to an action by translations.

+The following result is a version for $C^1$ pseudogroups of the classical Sacksteder's theorem in foliation theory.
+We state it here in the way it appears in the work of Deroin, Kleptsyn, and Navas \cite[Théorème E]{DKN-acta} (see also Bonatti and Farinelli \cite[Theorem 1.3]{BonattiFarinelli} for a simplified proof).
+This result can be actually deduced from the earlier work of Katok and Mezhirov \cite{KatokMezhirov}.